smoothsec/dev/afpacket/README.md

 You may need to change the following values when setting up the IPS :

-AF_ENGINE - Select snort or suricata (default is snort)
+AF_ENGINE - Select snort or suricata (default is snort).
+When selected suricata, a new kernel will be downloaded and installed automatically.

 RULES - et or vrt (default is et, if you select vrt you need get the code to operate)